stooged/PS5-PI-Server/README.md

 <hr>

-if you happen to have a <a href=https://wiki.radxa.com/Rock4/4cplus>ROCK 4C Plus</a> then you can run this install script
+if you have a <a href=https://wiki.radxa.com/Rock4/4cplus>ROCK 4C Plus</a> run this install script

 ```
 sudo chmod 777 installrock.sh